-host < IPaddr > Is the IP ad TACACS P command. dress of a TACACS Plus server.
+host <ipaddr></ipaddr> dress of a TACACS Plus server.
 You can enter up to five lus servers.
-Enter one server per tacacs-plus set host timeout <number></number> Is the maximum to reply.
-Th mum time (in seconds) to wait for a TACACS Plus server e default is 3 seconds. key < string > Is an encry ption key to be shared with the TACACS Plus server. last-resort Is the action to take if a TACACS Plus server does not reply within the time specified by the timeout parameter.
+Enter one server per tacacs-plus set host timeout <number></number> mum time (in seconds) to wait for a TACACS Plus server are default is 3 seconds. key < string > Is an encry ption key to be shared with the TACACS Plus server. last-resort Is the action to take if a TACACS Plus server does not reply within the time specified by the timeout parameter.
 Specify one of the following: password The user is prompted for the password set with system set password command (if one has been set). succeed Access to the GSR is granted.